obeezzy/bacon2d-tiledscene/README.md

 ==========
 COLLISIONS
 ==========
-For this library extension, I use the word "collision" to refer to two map objects in a TMX map that have the same name and type.
+For this library extension, I use the word "collision" to refer to two or more map objects in a TMX map that have the same name and type.
 This is useful when you want to treat each map object in the same manner.

 =============
 DOCUMENTATION